Eleveres/simple_sockets/README.md

 value used by most systems.

 **BUFFER_SIZE:**
-* This macro is used by the recvall and sendall function to determine how much data your app can read or write per call of the recv/send functions.
+* This macro is used by the recvall function to determine how much data your app can read per call of the recv function.
 * Again, if you don't see the purpose of changing that value, don't.
 4K is generally a good buffer size for apps communicating over the internet.